andrew-boutin/dndtextapi/docs/DESIGN.md

 ### Users

+Users have an *isAdmin* flag.
+Admins can reach the `/admin/...` routes to perform admin operations on Channels, Messages, and Users.
+Admins can't administer other admin Users or create new admins.

+Adding or removing admins should be done directly on the database using the database user with elevated permissions.

 ### Channels

 Channels have a *visibility* which is either *public* or *private*.
 Public means anyone can view the story Messages in the Channel and also see the Channel details.
 The meta Messages aren't available even though the Channel is public.
 Private means only Users who are members of the Channel can view any of the Messages in the Channel and the Channel details.